 Requisite dating example

-When an employee leaves, HR shouldn’t be the petty.
-HR should not be condescending or creating drama.
+When an employee leaves, HR shouldn’t be petty.
+HR should not be condescending or be creating drama.
 I am personally encouraging this employee to leave her company and their short-sighted HR department.
 She is better without them.
 If your ex is the type that is going to key a car, there is a problem.
 If HR is going to cause drama, there is a problem.

 I said my friend is the epitome of grace.
-She did stay for her vendors.
+She did stay with her vendors.
 She didn’t like it, but she took the high road and it didn’t surprise me one bit.
 I wish the HR department could have done the same.

 See you at the after party,